resource-watch/slate/source/includes/concept/_geostore.md

 ### Provider object

 The optional provider object defines information used to fetch geographic structures from data APIs.
-At present the only provider definition supported by the Geostore micro-service is a [Carto](https://carto.com/) table, using `"type": "carto"`.
+At present the only provider definition supported by the Geostore microservice is a [Carto](https://carto.com/) table, using `"type": "carto"`.

 ### Info object